Maj18/N50/README.md

 	 python n50.py -i "MyFirstAssembly_out.unpadded.fasta"
 ```

+Here, the fasta file comes from Mira assembly

 If you want to save the output to a file:
 ```
 	 python n50.py -i "MyFirstAssembly_out.unpadded.fasta" > outputfile